 - No physical branches.
 Customer Service is only available online or via phone

 - Check deposits made using Mobile Deposit will generally not be available for 4-7 business days

 - No overdraft protection.
 Furthermore, if you go over 6 withdrawals or transfers in a billing cycle, Citizens Access may choose to close your account

-While 0.60% APY is exceptionally high for the market today – there are quite a few banks that offer higher or may have better perks.
+While 0.40% APY is high for the market today – there are quite a few banks that offer higher or may have better perks.

 - Aspiration Bank – 1.00% APY

 - First Foundation Bank Online Savings – 0.60% APY

 - Vio Bank – 0.57% APY

 - CIBC Bank – 0.52% APY

 - Ally Bank – 0.50% APY